nushushri/dictionaryFilterTool/README.md

 Enjoy!

 Note: This program uses a dictionary obtained from https://github.com/dwyl/english-words .
 Specifically, I duplicated the "words_alpha.txt" file from that repo.
-I then extracted all of the 5-letter words into a text file called "fiveLetterOnly.txt".
+I then extracted all of the 5-letter words into a text file called "fiveLetterWords.txt".